6. Project Models to Multiple Scenarios

 out_dir = out_dir,

-information on the predicted scenarios and the folder where the
+information about the projections performed and the folder where results

 print(p)